rsvim/rsvim.github.io/docs/manual/configuration/npm_package.md

 syntax.hello("Rsvim!");
 ```

-> Other files are the same...
+> Other files are still the same...

 The `"syntax"` specifier is resolved to `node_modules/syntax/lib/index.js` file, since Rsvim also tries to find npm packages in the `node_modules` directory under its config home.